 - Certain components of Echinacea including polysaccharide, caffeic acid, and alkemide are believed to be activators of the immune system, mimicking the effects of lipopolysaccharide (LPS).

 Echinacea has been popular with Native Americans as a health-promoting herb for more than 400 years, primarily for immune benefits.
 It was first harvested commercially in the 1800's, but during the 1930's the herb achieved widespread popularity in the U. S. and Europe.

 Echinacea was also sold for a variety of health purposes.
-But as certain medications became more widely available following World War II, echinacea's popularity declined.
+Following World War II, echinacea's popularity declined.

 Interest in the herb blossomed again in the 1980s, however, and today it remains one of the most popular nutritional supplements in the country.
 It is estimated that echinacea accounts for approximately 10 percent of all dietary supplement sales in the United States.

-- Echinacea is best known as one of the world's leading herbs for supporting the immune system, and it has been particularly popular with people during times of seasonal change.
+- Echinacea is best known as one of the world's leading herbs for supporting the immune system.

 - Echinacea contains a variety of chemical compounds with significant physiological functions, including carbohydrates, phytosterols, flavonoids, and resins.